Peripheral Nervous System

 Afferent Division of the PNS

-Nerve fibres that carry impulses into the CNS from receptors via sensory neurons.
+The afferent division consists of nerve fibres that carry impulses into the CNS from receptors via sensory neurons.

 Neurons in the afferent division are divided into two parts: